Survey Tools (June 2019)

 Metered Guides (February 2018)

-Our newest plan level provides the same features available on our flat rate Premium plan but on a pay-per-download pricing structure.
+Our newest plan level provides the same features available on our flat rate Premium plan with a pay-per-download pricing structure that makes it a great fit for smaller events.

 Integrations (January 2018)

 Take advantage of our “out of the box” integrations—including Eventbrite, Aventri, and Salesforce—to make managing content for your event even easier.
 Learn more about Integrations.

 Open API (January 2018)